Dizziness in Lyme Disease: When It’s Not an Ear Problem

 What Is Vestibular Migraine?

-Vestibular migraine is a neurologic condition that causes dizziness or vertigo, often without a typical migraine headache.
+Vestibular migraine is a neurologic condition that causes dizziness or vertigo associated with migraine physiology, sometimes without a typical migraine headache.

-In Lyme disease, vestibular migraine may be triggered or amplified by neurologic inflammation.
+In Lyme disease, vestibular migraine may be triggered or amplified by neurologic inflammation, autonomic dysfunction, and central sensitization.

 Why Tests Are Often Normal

-Patients with vestibular migraine or Lyme-related dizziness often undergo extensive testing:
+Patients with vestibular migraine or Lyme-related dizziness often undergo extensive testing, including hearing tests, balance studies, and brain imaging.

-The brain is misprocessing balance signals rather than the ear being damaged.
+The brain may be misprocessing balance and motion signals even when the inner ear appears normal.

 Why Ear-Based Treatments May Not Work

-When dizziness is driven by central or neuroinflammatory processes, ear-based treatments often fail.
+When dizziness is driven by central or neuroinflammatory processes, ear-based treatments or procedures may not resolve symptoms.

 Diagnosis Requires Pattern Recognition